Fred Sherry

 Fred Sherry (born 1948) is an American cellist who is particularly admired for his work as a chamber musician and concert soloist.
 He studied with Leonard Rose at the Juilliard School before winning the Young Concert Artists International Auditions in 1968.

 In 1971 he co-founded the Speculum Musicae and in 1973 he co-founded the Tashi Quartet.

-Since the mid-1980s he has been a regular performer with Bargemusic and the Chamber Music Society of Lincoln Center, the latter of which he served as artistic director between 1989 and 1993.
+Since the mid-1980s he has been a regular performer with Bargemusic and the Chamber Music Society of Lincoln Center, also serving as artistic director of the latter between 1989 and 1993.

 He has appeared as a soloist with the Los Angeles Philharmonic, New Japan Philharmonic, Boston Symphony Orchestra, and L'Orchestre de la Suisse Romande.

-He currently serves on the faculty at the Juilliard School, the Manhattan School of Music, and Mannes College The New School for Music.
+Sherry currently serves on the faculty at the Juilliard School, the Manhattan School of Music, and Mannes College The New School for Music.